ISL 5v5 League SOCCER RULES

-- Any team playing a player who is NOT registered forfeits the game and automatically and will pay a $50 forfeit fee.
-If team is caught cheating twice, team will be removed from the league.
+- Any team playing a player who is NOT registered forfeits the game automatically and will pay a $75 fee prior to the start of the following game.
+If a team is caught cheating twice, the team will be removed from the league.

 Indoor Bench Style

 - Do not take a bench if the previous game has not finished, wait for the other group to clear their bench